 I Did Not Know What I Did Not Know

-In the beginning, which I was in college, we talked a lot about all those reading terms and definitions.
+In the beginning, when I was in college, we talked a lot about all those reading terms and definitions.
 I can’t say that I was clear on teaching phonics.
 When I first got a position teaching Kindergarten, the reality of being strong in teaching reading set it.
 Meaning, I needed to be a strong phonics teacher.

 What I Lost Along the Way

 Next, somehow from point A to point B, I got lost.
 I am not proud of myself, but it happened.
 I am admitting to this because it could happen to you.
 In the push to improve students reading skills, we may slack on background information.
-Faster doesn’t always equal to better.
+Faster doesn’t always equate to better.

 Let me explain.
 When I am working on developing great phonemic awareness skills in my students, I have found myself moving towards showing letters and building words INSTEAD of concentrating on the brain development of an auditory skill.

 What am I saying… I am confusing phonics with phonemic awareness.
-I also have found myself pushing adding letters to a phonemic awareness activity to “integrate” when in fact I am subsisting phonics for phonemic awareness instead.
+I also have found myself pushing adding letters to a phonemic awareness activity to “integrate” when in fact I am subsisting on phonics for phonemic awareness instead.